suavesigley/it-helpdesk-practice-portfolio/PROGRESS.md

 - Use of internal documentation
 - Data recovery via Cloud Drive Version History
 - Scareware / tech support scam recognition and removal
+- Upstream ISP connectivity troubleshooting

 ---

 ## Notes
 - Every ticket is documented with clear steps, resolution, and screenshots where available.
 - Strong emphasis on secure processes and user education.
-- Portfolio shows consistent hands-on practice across a wide range of Tier 1 / Service Desk scenarios.
+- Portfolio now includes multiple Critical network incidents (floor outage + ISP failure) in addition to a broad range of Tier 1 Service Desk scenarios.